Agility

 “Dogs are not our whole life, but they make our lives whole.” - Roger Caras

 Betty Padgett - Started in dogs around 1969 when she brought her Rough Collie to obedience classes at TSDOC in Matamoras and became hooked.
-Shortly thereafter she started competing in dog obedience competition and breed conformation with her Shetland Sheepdog.
+Shortly thereafter she started competing in dog obedience competition and breed conformation with her LaBar Shetland Sheepdog.
 In the 1970's to 1990’s she also competed in sled-dog races with a variety of breeds from Siberian/Alaskan Huskies to Labrador Retrievers and Doberman Pinschers.

 Her dogs have earned (all owner trained and handled):